 Here is a great video from Mark at Melev’s Reef on how to safely cook your Live Rock:

-If you are quick enough to detect a problem the following articles may help you prevent a tank crash:
+If you found this helpful the following articles may help you prevent a tank crash:

 - How To Prepare Your Aquarium For A Power Outage